ChrisWhealy/wasm_sha256/README.md

 )
 ```

-Anytime I need to see what value a WASM function is working with, I then call the `$log_msg` function in order to see the value written to the console.
+Anytime I need to see what value a WASM function is working with, I then call the `$log_msg` function which writes that value to the console.

 Since some WASM functions perform multiple steps (E.G. `path_open` followed by `fd_seek` followed by `fd_read`), it was convenient to assign arbitrary numbers to both the processing step and the particular message.
-That way, the console output can show show which step has been reached, and what value is currently being handled.
+That way, the console output can show which step has been reached, and what value is currently being handled.

-For example, when validating that the end of the file data is immediately followed by the end-of-data marker (`0x80`), I needed to check that this value actually existed at the calculated byte address.
+For example, when validating that the file data is immediately followed by the end-of-data marker (`0x80`), I needed to check that this value actually existed at the calculated byte address.

-To see the calculated value, the WAT coding uses the call:
+After calculating the byte address, the WAT coding calls:

 ```wat
 (call $log_msg (i32.const 6) (i32.const 16) (local.get $eod_ptr))